Bodacious/PsoriasisSolved/_posts/2018-08-14-psoriasis-and-bile-acids.md

 > In our view, the success of this treatment method can be attributed to the fact that by remedying the temporary bile deficiency the absorption of endotoxins and thus the release of cytokines [molecules that signal inflammation] are prevented.
 Thus, the recognized effect played by cytokines in the pathogenesis of psoriasis underlines the indirect role of bacterial endotoxins.
 This effect, however, probably occurs only, if bile secretion or discharge is disturbed… Therefore, the treatment of psoriasis with bile acids is actually the supplementation of a physiological substance rather than a medicinal therapy.

 ## Summary
-There seems to be evidence for endotoxin as a contributing factor in psoriasis.
+There seems to be convincing evidence suggesting that endotoxin is a contributing factor in psoriasis.
 And strong evidence has been provided for the role of bile in detoxifying endotoxin in the bowels.
-A controlled experiment with 800 subjects tested the hypothesis that supplementing bile acids lead to a dramatic improvement in psoriatic symptoms in the majority of subjects, and produced signficant positive results.
+A controlled experiment with 800 subjects tested the hypothesis that supplementing bile acids leads to a significant improvement in psoriatic symptoms in the majority of subjects, and produced extremely promising results.

 Bile acids are a cheap and relatively safe supplement that are apparently very effective at treating psoriasis.